-- (1) "Broadband service" means retail Internet service provided by a commercial Internet service provider with the capability of providing a download speed of 25 megabits per second or faster and an upload speed of 3 megabits per second or faster ["BPL," "broadband over power lines," and "BPL services" mean the provision of broadband services over electric power lines and related facilities, whether above ground or in underground conduit]. - (2) "Middle mile broadband service" means provision of excess fiber capacity on an electric utility's electric delivery system to an Internet service provider to provide broadband service.
-The term does not include provision of Internet service to end-use customers on a retail basis ["BPL access" means the ability to access broadband services via a BPL operator or BPL - (3) "Internet ["BPL operator" means an entity that owns or operates a BPL system on the electric power lines and related facilities of an electric utility. - [(4) "BPL Internet] service provider" means a commercial [and "BPL ISP" mean an] entity that provides Internet services [to others on a wholesale basis or] to end-use customers on a retail basis. - (4) [(5) "BPL system" means the materials, equipment, facilities installed on electric utility property to facilitate the provision of BPL services. - [(6) "BPL electric utility applications" means services and technologies that are used and useful and designed to improve the operational performance and service reliability of an electric utility including, but not limited to, automated meter reading, real time system monitoring and meter control, remote service control, outage detection and restoration, predictive maintenance and diagnostics, and monitoring and enhancement of power quality. - $[\frac{7}{1}]$ "Electric delivery system" means the power lines and related transmission and distribution facilities constructed [used by an electric utility] to deliver electric energy to the electric utility's customers.
+- (1) "Broadband service" means retail Internet service provided by a commercial Internet service provider with the capability of providing a download speed of at least 25 megabits per second and an upload speed of at least 3 megabits per second ["BPL," "broadband over power lines," and "BPL services" mean the provision of broadband services over electric power lines and related facilities, whether above ground or in underground conduit]. - (2) "Internet ["BPL access" means the ability to access broadband services via a BPL operator or BPL Internet - service provider.

+[(3) "BPL operator" means an entity that owns or operates a BPL system on the electric power lines and related - facilities of an electric utility.

+[(4) "BPL Internet] service provider" means a commercial [and "BPL ISP" mean an] entity that provides Internet services [to others on a wholesale basis or] to end-use customers on a retail basis. - (3) [(5) "BPL system" means the materials, equipment, facilities installed on electric utility property to facilitate the provision of BPL services. - [(6) "BPL electric utility applications" means services and technologies that are used and useful and designed to improve the operational performance and service reliability of an electric utility including, but not limited to, automated meter reading, real time system monitoring and meter control, remote service control, outage detection and restoration, predictive maintenance and diagnostics, and monitoring and enhancement of - $[\overline{(7)}]$ "Electric delivery system" means the power lines and related transmission and distribution facilities constructed - [used by an electric utility] to deliver electric energy to the electric utility's customers.